-- Do not put hand or finger in between outboard motor body and clamp bracket when adjusting trim angle to prevent injury in case the outboard motor body falls. - Unsuitable trim position can cause loss of control of boat.
+- Adjust the trim angle when the engine is stopped. - Do not put hand or finger in between outboard motor body and clamp bracket when adjusting trim angle to prevent injury in case the outboard motor body falls. - Unsuitable trim position can cause loss of control of boat.
 When testing a trim position, run boat slow initially to see if it can be controlled safely.

-Excessive trim up or down may lead to unstable boat operation, potentially causing the steering difficulty that leads to accident during cruising.

-- Do not cruise at high speed if improper trim position is suspected.
-Stop the boat and readjust trim angle before continuing cruise. - For outboard motor model with PTT switch on the bottom cowl, do not operate the switch during cruising, or control of boat may be lost.
+- Excessive trim up or down may lead to unstable boat operation, potentially causing the steering difficulty that leads to accident during cruising. - Do not cruise at high speed if improper trim position is suspected.
+Stop the boat and readjust trim angle before continuing cruise. - For outboard motor model with PT switch on the bottom cowl, do not operate the switch during cruising, or control of boat may be lost.